MLuckman/AnnotationProjectPULSAR/PULSARannotationDirections.md

 5) between negation and the what is being negated, particularly the judgment
 6) between a location and what is located there
 7) between a time what took place at that time
+8) between an entity (eg an aspect or victim) and a vague reference to that entity (`these rights`, `them`)

 These are each types of relations are *links*.

 To code links, you first need to have the tags/entities coded.
 When you have the entities all coded for a sentence, and you are ready to create links, select **Mode**, and then **Switch to argument selection mode**, to create links you are selecting the arguments.
 You can also **Switch to argument selection mode" with the command-2 shortcut.
 In this mode, select anywhere in the tag for the first part of the link and click, then select anywhere in the tag for the second part of the link and click.
 You should see at least two discontinuous highlighted sections.
 Control-click on one of these, and select the appropriate link.
 A dialog will pop up that will let you choose the appropriate link type.

+Whenever possible use a CoReferenceLink for an aspect, victim or other entity.
+So that `While the constitution protected free speech, the government did not respect these rights.`, can be coded, in part, with the aspect `these rights` having the judgment `did not respect` and then `these rights` are linked with a CoReferenceLink to the previously mentioned aspect `free speech`.

 ##Saving your annotations